CatKevin/mcdex-governance-protocol/docs/README.md

 #### Overview

-Authentication is basically the `AccessControl` contract implemented by `OpenZepplin`.It is the central permission management module of all the DAO contracts.
+Authentication is basically the `AccessControl` contract implemented by `OpenZepplin`.
+It is the central permission management module of all the DAO contracts.
 Every authentication request is sent to this contract, then been test if an account has granted specific role to call specific function.

 The `DEFAULT_ADMIN_ROLE` (0x0) role will be set to contract deployer to help to initialize the trust chain of the DAO system and finally will be set to `Timelock` contract after all initialization finished.